Seasonal bulk flowers & foliage for DIY weddings & events

 filler flowers and other textural elements as the season allows (depending on the season, we may also include textural elements like wheat, lavender, or thornless raspberry canes).

-We also offer bulk foliage only for customers who need extra greenery, volume, and movement for centerpieces, installations, or other event work.
+We also offer bulk flowers only and bulk foliage only for customers who need extra volume, and movement for centerpieces, installations, or other event work.

 Order your bulk flowers by the bucket through our website with at least one week’s notice, or reach out by email (hello@killdeerfarms.co) if you need a larger or more customized order.